-Yes; the gang reporting form is available on our website & at schools; we have a partnership with our local police departments who provide officers that conduct walk-throughs regularly; we have a SRO that is based at our Middle School that visits schools consistently.
+Yes; the gang reporting form is available on our website & at schools; we have a partnership with our local police departments who provide officers that conduct walk-throughs regularly; we have an SRO that is based at our middle school and an SRO that is based at one of our high schools.

 - 8. Do you feel the gang related issues and similar destructive or illegal behavior has increased, decreased, or remained the same as the previous school year?
 In reviewing the incidents that have been reported, we would say a decrease in the schools. - 9.
 Optional: Please share any other thoughts, questions, or comments regarding gang activity, regulation, policies, or awareness programs in your local school system.
+NA